Updated: February 11th 2021

 Will you get to where you want to be overnight?
 No.

 Will it be worth the fear and discomfort you will feel when leaving your comfort zone?
-Undoubtably the answer is yes!
+Undoubtedly!

 Being your own perfect lover means working to give yourself what you need, regardless of what anyone else thinks.
-It means finding courage to claim the freedom to live your life the way that you need to, while demanding as little as possible (particularly emotionally) from anyone else.
+It means finding the courage to claim the freedom to live your life the way that you need to while demanding as little as possible (particularly emotionally) from anyone else.

-And my story doesn’t finish there, because once finding my dream lover, I discovered this . . .
+My story doesn’t finish here, because once finding my dream lover, I discovered . . .

-For the first time in my life I experienced that what was inside of my chest was worth more than all of the gold or riches in the world, and this same moment I suddenly saw and experienced two things; The first was a realisation that what Narcissus longed for was not the image he saw in the cold water of his reflection, but rather to feel his self worth inside his own warm and living chest.
+For the first time in my life, I experienced that what was inside of my chest was worth more than all of the gold or riches in the world, and at this same moment I suddenly saw and experienced two things; The first was a realisation that what Narcissus longed for was not his reflection in the cold water, but rather to feel his self worth inside his own warm and living chest.

-Narcissus’ shame was not to love himself, but to foolishly look for that love anywhere but inside himself.
+Narcissus’ shame was not to love himself but to foolishly look for that love anywhere but inside of himself.

-The next thing I felt was all of the anxious memories that had too often defined my life, began falling away like old leaves.
+The next thing I felt was all of the anxious memories that had too often defined my life, begin falling away like old petals.

-This was no day dream or wishful thinking either, and I will tell you exactly why . . .
+This was no daydream or wishful thinking, and I will tell you exactly why . . .

 Because true love is a verb.

-Giving yourself the things that your heart truly longs for (like the quiet office I had given myself) is not wishful . . . it is about doing and will take courage, determination and hard work!
+Giving yourself the things that your heart truly longs for (like the quiet office I had given myself) is not wishful . . . instead, it is about doing!

-It takes courage and strength to love yourself, and giving yourself a new and kinder life than you have in the past may be harder than you realize at first . . . but if you don’t have the courage to learn to love and respect yourself, who else will?
+It takes courage and strength to love yourself.
+Giving yourself a new and kinder life than what you had in the past may be more challenging at first than you realize . . . but if you don’t have the courage to learn to love and respect yourself, who else will?

-Well you can cringe and beat yourself up about your bad habits if you want, but I am telling you now that you will never get rid of them until you replace them with something new and filled with more love for yourself.
+You can cringe and beat yourself up about your bad habits if you want, but I am telling you now that you will never get rid of them until you replace them with something new and filled with more self-love.

-For instance, if you are a drinker and you try to stop drinking without first finding some new pastimes, which you enjoy and that are more loving towards yourself, what do you think will happen?
+For instance, if you are a drinker and try and give that up without first finding some new pastimes—which you enjoy—and start giving yourself more love, what do you think will happen?

-From experience I can tell you that it will only be a matter of time before you are back filling your spare time in with drinking.
-Because it is a habit and what feels natural to relieve your stress and anxiety, even though it actually creates more stress and anxiety for yourself.
+From experience, I can tell you it will only be a matter of time before you are back drinking.
+Even though it creates stress and anxiety for yourself it is what has come to feel natural to relieve your stress and anxiety!

-Further from this, I want to be straight with you and let you know that the things I recommend in my ebooks are not what will bring heaven into your life.
-My ebooks simply offer new ideas of how to live a life of self respect, replacing some of your old habits and responses that are no longer working for you (or perhaps never did but you learned simply from bad example) with better ones.
+I want to be straight with you right now and let you know the things I recommend in my ebooks will not bring this kind of heaven into your life.
+My ebooks offer new ideas of how to live a life of self-respect, replacing some of the old habits and responses that are no longer working for you (or perhaps never did) with better ones.

-What will bring heaven into your life is you facing your fear, deciding to become your own dream lover, and finding the courage to form new habits of loving and supporting yourself as you want to be loved—and becoming your own dream lover!
+What will bring heaven into your life is finding the courage to form new habits of loving and supporting yourself as you want to be loved—and becoming your own dream lover!

-If you are truly working at change, these new ideas will feel strange and scary at first and some may indeed be challenging, but most of the time it will simply be because these ideas and suggestions will be new.
+If you are truly working at change, these new ideas will feel strange and scary at first, and some may indeed be challenging, but most of the time it will only be because these ideas and suggestions will be new.

 For instance, if you have never made an online purchase, purchased an ebook, or read a self-help book . . . even deciding to get started on this may be something that feels foreign and a bit scary, and that fear is completely normal.

-But if you are to grow as a person, and move towards a better life full of love, avoiding the anxiety trying new things causes and saying “Don’t worry just be happy” is never going to cut it.
+But if you are to grow as a person, and move towards a better life full of love, avoiding the anxiety trying new things causes.
+Saying “Don’t worry just be happy” is never going to cut it.

-I have written 5 ebooks now.
-The first, Back from the Looking Glass (now in it’s 12th edition), shares how I turned around a marriage filled with humiliation, emotional and physical abuse.
-However, while I was working through the steps I offer, I was so scared that a lot of the time I felt like throwing up!
+I have written 7 ebooks now, back from the Looking Glass (now in its 11th edition)—the first—shares how I turned around a marriage filled with humiliation and emotional abuse.
+While I was working through the steps I offer, however, a lot of the time I was so scared that I felt like throwing up!

-And that’s the catch 22.
-If your new ideas are not putting you far enough out of your comfort zone to feel some distress, you are probably not genuinely growing.
-The things you are doing to improve your situation are probably not going to work.
+And that’s the catch.
+If your new ideas are not putting you far enough out of your comfort zone to feel some anxiety, you are probably not genuinely growing.
+What you are doing to improve your situation is probably not going to work.

-Just like exercise, where they say no pain no gain!
+Just like they say with physical exercise—no pain, no gain!

-Whoever would have guessed that truly loving yourself would require so much strength!
+Whoever would have guessed that truly loving yourself would require so much strength and determination!

-So, here’s to you experiencing your own self worth, and learning what it means to truly love yourself.
+Here’s to you experiencing your own self-worth, and learning what it means to be your own perfect lover.